 In May 2014, Thai generals promised to restore order and prosperity.
 This was after months of street protests brought the country to a standstill.

-Calm is restored, but the Thailand economy is still in a rut.
+Calm was restored, but the Thailand economy is still in a rut.

 Post-coup gains of a rebound in tourism and increased fiscal spending have been offset by disappointing exports, declining manufacturing and weak local demand.